VincentLa/GeorgiaTech/cse6250/Team40_MortalityPrediction/README.md

 However, to see the actual code go into the [project](./project) directory.
 In particular, the [project/README.md](./project/README.md) file will contain instructions on how to actually run the code.

+Note that the best model returned by our Machine Learning Model is returned in [best_model.obj](./best_model.obj).

 ## Useful Commands
 Runs a docker container with options represent in a YAML config
 ```